Contrastive Deep Learning Reveals Age Biomarkers in Histopathological Skin Biopsies: Author contributions statement

 \section{Author contributions statement}

-The study was conceived by PYN and MKJ, while LMRG and GSH designed the study sample and extracted the data.
+The study was conceived by PYN, KC and MKJ, while LMRG and GSH designed the study sample and extracted the data.
 They also were responsible for collecting, selecting and digitising the biopsy samples, and creating the dataset used for the experiment.
 MKJ, KC and SB conceived and designed the computational study.
 PYJ was involved in linking the biopsy samples with Danish Registers.
 KC performed all of the image preprocessing tasks.
 KC also designed and developed the deep learning modelling, as well as the downstream prediction tasks.
 KC drafted the initial manuscript and supplementary with input from PYN, MKJ, LMRG and SB.
 KC prepared the figures.
+KC was also responsible for reviews and redrafts of the manuscript and the repository.
 SB was involved in designing the deep learning methodology and downstream tasks.
 All authors contributed to revising the manuscript.